marqably/flites/docs/image_editor.md

 ## State Management

-The editor uses several state controllers:
+The editor and related tools use several state controllers/signals:

-- `canvasController`: Manages canvas position, scale, and size
+- `canvasController` / signals in `canvas_controller.dart`: Manages canvas position (`canvasPosition`), scale (`canvasScalingFactor`), and size (`canvasSizePixel`).
+Also includes `showBoundingBorder`.
-- `toolController`: Handles active tool selection
+- `toolController`: Handles active tool selection (`selectedTool`).
-- `selectedImageState`: Tracks currently selected image
+- `selectedImageState` / `selectedImageId`: Tracks the currently selected image ID.
-- `selectedReferenceImages`: Manages reference image overlays
+- `selectedReferenceImages`: Manages reference image IDs for overlays.
+- `projectSourceFiles`: Holds the main image data for the project, including position, size, rotation etc. Updated by tools via `SourceFilesState`.

 ## Usage Example

-1. Select an image from the project file list
+1. Select an image from the project file list.
-2. Choose a tool (Canvas, Move, or Rotate)
+2. Choose a tool (Move, Rotate, etc.) from the toolbar.
+This loads the corresponding tool widget which uses `ImageEditor`.
-3. Use mouse interactions to manipulate the image:
+3. Use mouse interactions specific to the active tool:
-   - Click and drag to move the canvas
+    - Click and drag background to pan the canvas (handled by `ImageEditor`).
+    - Use modifier key + scroll to zoom (handled by `ImageEditor`).
-   - Use corner handles to resize (in move mode)
+    - Use corner handles to resize (handled by `MoveResizeTool`'s child).
-   - Use rotation control to rotate (in rotate mode)
+    - Use rotation control to rotate (handled by `RotateTool`'s child).
-   - Hold modifier key + scroll to zoom

 ## Implementation Details

 ### Canvas Positioning

-Images are positioned using a coordinate system that takes into account:
+Images and UI elements within the canvas are positioned using `_CanvasPositioned` or similar logic, taking into account:

-- Canvas scaling factor
-- Canvas position
+- `canvasScalingFactor` signal
-- Image position
+- `canvasPosition` signal
-- Image dimensions
+- Image properties (position, dimensions) from `projectSourceFiles` or temporary state.

 ### Image Rendering

-The `FlitesImageRenderer` component handles:
+The `FlitesImageRenderer` component, typically used within the tool's child widget, handles:

 - Automatic detection of image type (SVG/bitmap)
-- Proper scaling and transformation
-- Rotation and positioning
+- Applying transformations based on `FlitesImage` properties and `canvasScalingFactor`.
-- Consistent rendering across different image formats
+- Consistent rendering across different image formats.